apoorva17/find-my-soulmate/README.md

 The application is hosted on AWS and uses IBM's Personality Insights Services to determine the user's personality.

+GUI of Homepage:
 ![Homepage](/images/homepage.png)

+GUI of Profile Page:
 ![Profile](/images/post_login.png)

+GUI of Matches Page:
 ![Matches](/images/matches.png)